Shutdown of ABS-CBN broadcasting: House of Representatives votes on the franchise renewal

 The following is a list of how members of the House Committee on Legislative Franchises voted.

 NO to the resolution denying the renewal of the ABS-CBN franchise (11):

-YES to the resolution to deny the ABS-CBN franchise (77 - Note: Unofficial list compiled from various news sources.
+YES to the resolution denying the ABS-CBN franchise (77 - Note: Unofficial list compiled from various news sources.
 Congressmen refuse to release official list.
 According to Prof. Jean Franco, associate professor for the University of the Philippines Political Science Department, this translates to lack of transparency and accountability.
 Franco also stated that the congressmen may be hiding their votes out of fear of vendetta.):